 Moreover, the right name becomes even more important for the people who have to build that “something”.
 Without a name like “car,” it’s hard for an organization that needs to build a car to flesh it out.
 But once we name the thing we need to build a “car”, it becomes clearer what we need to build.
 We all have the same idea in our heads: it has to have rear-view and side mirrors, tires made of rubber, a door for people to get in and out of, and a glass window to see out the front.

-But at the same time, naming an object narrows it down.
-A team that decides to build a “car” will probably naturally care more about the engine and fuel efficiency.
-We won’t talk about what’s inside the car.
-But the idea of breaking through the limitations of the name “car” and putting a kitchen, toilet, and bed in it might be just what they need.
-(And the object will get a new name: “camper”.)
-But breaking through the limitations of the name “car” is not easy.
+But at the same time, naming an object also narrows it.
+A team that sets out to build a “car” will naturally start caring more about things like the engine and fuel efficiency.
+There is little need to keep debating what belongs inside it, because everyone already assumes seats, a trunk, and the rest.
+And yet, perhaps what that team really needs is the idea of breaking through the limits of the word “car” and putting a kitchen, a toilet, and a bed inside it.
+(At that point, of course, the object will receive a new name: “camper.”)
+Still, it is not easy to break free of the limits imposed by a name.

-I realized that the moment you name an object, it closes the space for imagination.
-So the issue of naming became more important to me.
-If you name someone “college senior” who is in their 20s and in their fourth year of college, it seems like he should be preparing to enter the workforce.
-But if you call him “youth,” he could be a rapper, a businessman, or something else.
-Of course, he could also be an jobless person.
+I realized that the moment you give something a name, you also begin to close off the space for imagination around it.
+That made the act of naming feel even more important to me.
+If you label someone in their twenties, in their fourth year of college, as a “college senior,” it suddenly feels as if they should be preparing for employment.
+But if you call that same person “youth,” they could become a rapper, a merchant, or something else entirely.
+Of course, they could also simply be unemployed.